Measuring Belonging

 ― Nicholas A. Christakis, Connected: The Surprising Power of Our Social Networks and How They Shape Our Lives

-Social Network analysis is the study of nodes (often people and places) through their edges (the connections between the nodes).
+Network analysis is the study of nodes (often people and places) through their edges (the connections between the nodes).
 In our case, we are looking at employees in an organization and studying the connections between them.
 We can use just a few concepts and a free MS Excel™ add-on to gain significant insights into the social structure that underlies an employee’s sense of belonging.

 The second concept is centrality, which refers to a person’s location in a network.
 Centrality is a measure of indirect impact and interaction.
 Connectivity and centrality are complementary measures that provide insights into the behavior of a network -- in our case, a group of people in an organization.
-There are many tools to measure this, but an easy-to-operate (and free) tool is NodeXL™ which is offered by the Social Media Research Foundation.
+There are many tools to measure this, but an easy-to-operate (and free) tool is NodeXL™, which is offered by the Social Media Research Foundation.

-You likely understand the concepts of connectivity and centrality intuitively.
+You intuitively understand the concepts of connectivity and centrality.
 The person who seems to know everyone has a high level of connectivity.
 The person who seems able to network their way to a large number of people has a high level of centrality.
 You won’t need a tool like NodeXL to know who has high levels of connectivity or centrality.
 What a tool like NodeXL can do is help you see the people who are left out of the group and therefore must have lower belonging.
 This means lower Joy at Work.
 This analysis can also find those who might be critical to increasing the belonging of others, not necessarily because of their connectivity and centrality, but because of their specific location in the network.

 A Simple Illustration